ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    :depth: 1
    :local:

+If you are curious why ``imports`` are not put at the top of the file, see the :ref:`python_imports` section.

-If you see any discrepancies in some older Ansible modules, raise a pull request to make them satisfy these guidelines.
+If you see any discrepancies in some older Ansible modules, please raise a pull request to make them satisfy these guidelines.

 Non-Python modules documentation
 ================================